Donate your time to help give

 There are plenty of opportunities to get involved at a variety of different times and in many different ways.
 Please take a look at our opportunities to determine what works best for your schedule.
 We look forward to using your time and talents to help inspire girls to be joyful, healthy and confident!

 The GOTR Fundraising and Development Committee identifies strategies and coordinates activities that generate income to support the mission and programming of Girls on the Run.
-This committee heads up our Girls and Guys Night In at Southern Season in the fall.
-They also help secure and organize community business support through soliciting inkind donations, cultivating donor and sponsorship relationships and organizing special events.
+This committee helps secure and organize community business support through soliciting in-kind donations, cultivating donor and sponsorship relationships, and organizing special events.
 Volunteers are needed who are creative and are willing to reach out to their personal and professional networks for support.
 The committee meets monthly and requires involvement in the charity events.
 Contact Mia Xavier at email@example.com to get involved.

 The Girls on the Run Spring 5k is our biggest event of the year.
 This event is the culmination of our spring programming where the girls, along with over 1,000 other community participants, are cheered across the finish line and congratulated for meeting their personal and physical goals.
 The event takes a great deal of person power to complete.
 We seek volunteers in the following areas: Marketing, Sponsorships, Family Festival, Registration and Packet Pick up, Volunteer Coordination, and Race Course logistics.
 The 5k committee will meet monthly between October and January and then meets more often from February through end of April.
+Over 200 volunteers are necessary to execute the 5k on race day.
+See the list of Volunteer Roles here.
+Register to help on 5k day at www.gotr5krun.com.
 Contact Juliellen Simpson-Vos at firstname.lastname@example.org to get involved.